Skip to main content

 Selection of Comparable Sales

 The appraiser is responsible for determining which comparables are the best and most appropriate for the assignment.
 Fannie Mae expects the appraiser to account for all factors that affect value when completing the analysis.
 Comparable sales should have similar physical and legal characteristics when compared to the subject property.
 These characteristics include, but are not limited to, site, room count, gross living area, style, and condition.
-This does not mean that the comparable must be identical to the subject property, but it should be competitive and appeal to the same market participants that would also consider purchasing the subject property.
-Comparables that are significantly different from the subject property may be acceptable; however, the appraiser must describe the differences, consider these factors in the market value, and provide an explanation justifying the use of the comparable(s).
+External factors, including Federal Emergency Management Agency (FEMA) designated flood zone, should be given consideration when selecting comparables.

-Comparable sales from within the same neighborhood (including subdivision or project) as the subject property should be used when possible, and must be used in certain instances (see below).
+Comparable sales from within the same market area (including subdivision or project) as the subject property should be used when possible, and must be used in certain instances (see below).
 Sale activity from within the neighborhood is the best indicator of value as sales prices of comparable properties from the same location should reflect the same positive and negative location characteristics.

 When describing the proximity of the comparable sale to the subject property, the appraiser must be specific with respect to the distance in terms of miles and include the applicable directional indicator (for example, “1.75 miles NW”).
 The distance between the subject property and each comparable property is to be measured using a straight line between the properties.